Artistic Director and Principal Conductor of the Ural Philharmonic Orchestra

 Dmitry Liss has been Artistic Director and Principal Conductor of the Ural Philharmonic Orchestra (UPO) since 1995.
 He has made the UPO, founded in 1936, into a leading, dynamic and creative symphony orchestra.
 Based in Ekaterinburg, on the border between Europe and Asia, it is a major cultural force in the Sverdlovsk region as well as a cultural ambassador on the international scene.
 Dmitry Liss has been invited to perform with the orchestra at the Carnegy Hall New York, Kennedy Center Washington, Bunka-Kaikan Tokyo, Concertgebouw Amsterdam, KKL Lucerne, Essen and Berlin Philharmonic, Victoria Hall Geneva, Brucknerhaus Linz, Vienna Konzerthaus and Tonhalle Zurich.
 He also has been a guest conductor at international festivals including the Beethovenfest Bonn, Bodensee Festival, Festival International de Piano de la Roque d’Anthéron, Radio France’s Montpellier Festival and has been regularly invited to La Folle Journée in France, Spain, Japan and Russia.

-Since September 2016, Dmitry Liss has been the first Principal Conductor of the South Netherlands Philharmonic Orchestra (Philharmony Zuidnederland Orchestra).
-As a guest conductor, Dmitry Liss has performed with renowned international orchestras such as the Orchestre National de France, Philharmonique de Radio France, Bergen Philharmonic Orchestra, MDR Leipzig Symphony Orchestra, St. Petersburg Philharmonic, Hungarian National Philharmonic, Jerusalem Symphony Orchestra, Tokyo Metropolitan Symphony Orchestra, Tchaikovsky Symphony Orchestra Moscow, Orchestra del Teatro Comunale di Bologna, Orchestre de l’Opéra de Toulon, Dortmunder Philharmoniker, Orchestre Philharmonique du Luxembourg, Naples Philharmonic, NHK Symphony Orchestra…
+From 2016 until 2021, Dmitry Liss was the first Principal Conductor of the South Netherlands Philharmonic Orchestra (Philharmony Zuidnederland Orchestra).
+As a guest conductor, Dmitry Liss has performed with renowned international orchestras such as the Orchestre National de France, Philharmonique de Radio France, Bergen Philharmonic Orchestra, MDR Leipzig Symphony Orchestra, Dusseldorfer Symphoniker, Bochumer Symphoniker, St. Petersburg Philharmonic, Hungarian National Philharmonic, Jerusalem Symphony Orchestra, Tokyo Metropolitan Symphony Orchestra, Tchaikovsky Symphony Orchestra Moscow, Orchestra del Teatro Comunale di Bologna, Orchestre de l’Opéra de Toulon, Dortmunder Philharmoniker, Orchestre Philharmonique du Luxembourg, Naples Philharmonic, NHK Symphony Orchestra…